Latest Northern Ireland Covid-19 figures | ITV News

 A further four coronavirus deaths have been reported in Northern Ireland.

-On Monday morning there were 336 patients with Covid-19 in hospital, of whom four are in intensive care.
+On Tuesday morning there were 373 patients with Covid-19 in hospital, of whom three are in intensive care.